 Singapore is aggressively pursuing the objective of entering into EPAs/FTAs.
 As of 2017, Singapore has entered into EPAs/FTAs with twelve countries, including Japan, and two regions (EFTA and GCC).
-The country has also concluded a Trans-Pacific Strategic Economic Partnership (TPP) with Brunei, New Zealand and Chile and led the negotiations for the TPP Agreement.
-Negotiations with the EU commenced in March 2010, and an FTA with the EU was provisionally signed in September 2013.
-The FTA has yet to come into force as it needs to be authorized by the EU Council and the European Parliament and be ratified by the EU member countries.
-Singapore is conducting negotiations with Pakistan, Canada and Ukraine, etc. Both parties signed the FTA with Turkey in November 2015 (the ratification process has not yet been completed).
+The country has also concluded a Trans-Pacific Strategic Economic Partnership (P4) with Brunei, New Zealand and Chile and led the negotiations for the TPP Agreement.
+Negotiations with the EU commenced in March 2010, and an agreement on trade and investment was signed in October 2018.
+Singapore is conducting negotiations with Pakistan, Canada and Ukraine, etc. The FTA with Turkey entered into force in October 2017.